kjanshair/kjanshair.github.io/_posts/aws/2020-9-19-setting-up-aws-managed-remote-access-vpn-tgw-2-2.md

 color: "#F69400"
 ---

-In the last [post](https://kjanshair.github.io/2020/09/18/setting-up-aws-managed-remote-access-vpn-vpg-1-2/), we saw how to setup a Remote Access VPN connection between the on-premises and the AWS VPC networks.
+In the last [post](https://kjanshair.github.io/2020/09/18/setting-up-aws-managed-remote-access-vpn-vpg-1-2/), we saw how to se tup a Remote Access VPN connection between the on-premises and the AWS VPC networks.
 In this post, we will setup the Remote Access VPN connection with a more robust approach that is by using **AWS Transit Gateway**.

 #### The Problem!
 Previously, we have been using *Virtual Private Gateways* and *VPC Peering Connections* in AWS to configure various network connections between the on-premises and AWS networks.
 As the number of connections grow, managing these Virtual Private Gateways & Peering Connections becomes a difficult task and we end up with scattered information forming **Meshes** of different on-premises and AWS networks.
 For instance, if we have to peer 5 VPCs in AWS, we end up with 10 VPC Peering Connections and it becomes even more handy when we have more networks to deal with that is spanned across on-premises and multi-account AWS networks.

 #### Introducing AWS Transit Gateway
-AWS Transit Gateway (TGW) mitigates the above problem by allowing us to **centrally manage** all network connections and routing.
+AWS Transit Gateway (TGW) mitigates the above problem by allowing us to manage all network connections and routing centrally.
 Transit Gateway helps prevent forming the network mesh.
 Transit Gateway is fully managed and scalable network solution from AWS.

 > You can find more on in the [FAQs](https://aws.amazon.com/transit-gateway/faqs/) of the Transit Gateway.